 In September 2021, I defended my doctoral thesis entitled Thresholds and Limits in Theories of Distributive Justice at Utrecht University, which I wrote under the supervision of Ingrid Robeyns.
 In Utrecht, I was a member of the ERC Fair Limits Project.
 I am now an affiliate member of that research project.

 I am an active contributor to public debates.
 I have published pieces for a wider audience on a variety of topics, such as climate ethics, flying, limits to wealth, and refugees, in various different media outlets, such as De Correspondent, Nederlands Dagblad, NRC Handelsblad, and Trouw.
-I have given interviews for Algemeen Dagblad, Het Financieele Dagblad, Nederlands Dagblad, Radio 1, De Standaard, and Trouw.
+I have given interviews for Algemeen Dagblad, Het Financieele Dagblad, Radio 1, De Standaard, Trouw, and De Volkskrant.
 Between 2019-2022, I was an editor of the popular Dutch philosophy blog Bij Nader Inzien.

 I have studied philosophy (BA & MA) and religious studies and theology (BA) at Utrecht University, and as a visiting student at Vrije Universiteit Amsterdam and Protestant Theological University.